 Home > Health Library > CPR

-CPR (cardiopulmonary resuscitation) is pushing down on a person's chest and breathing into his or her mouth.
-It is used in emergencies when a person's heart stops beating, or when he or she stops breathing.
+CPR (cardiopulmonary resuscitation) is pushing down on a person's chest and breathing into their mouth.
+It is used in emergencies when a person's heart stops beating or when a person stops breathing.

 CPR works to move blood to the person's brain to help prevent brain damage.
 CPR can help keep a person alive until a health professional arrives.